MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 Explanation
 Qubits are two-dimensional systems.
 Hence, to create a qubit, it is necessary to confine the system to just two levels.
 The use of an inductor leads to uniformly spaced energy levels.
 In such a case, it is difficult to confine the system to just two levels (since the application of same frequency causes transition between any two consecutive levels).
 However, using a Josephson junction helps ensure that the spacing between the energy levels of the system is non-uniform; and therefore, application of a particular frequency corresponds to only one particular kind of level transition.

-Question 6: Elements of a transmon qubit
-0.0/1.0 point (graded)
 Having learnt the similarity/difference between a transmon qubit and an LC oscillator, let us now streamline our focus completely towards the transmon qubit with a couple questions!
 What are the three essential parts of a transmon qubit?
 (Mark all that apply)